 If the lender you’re working with offers it, you might be able to refinance your current mortgage into a 40-year mortgage.
 While that move will lead to lower monthly payments now, you’ll be delaying the ability to pay off the mortgage for four decades.
 Plus, you’ll need to be able to pay closing costs, which can run you thousands of dollars.

 Where can you find a 40-year mortgage?

+Searching for 40-year mortgages is much more challenging than trying to find a 30-year mortgage.
 The Consumer Financial Protection Bureau (CFPB) classifies mortgages with terms longer than 30 years as “unqualified,” so most established banks and lenders don’t offer them.
 A “qualified” mortgage is one that meets certain standards set to ensure consumers can reasonably afford the loan.

 Alternatives to 40-year mortgages

 If you’re seeking lower monthly payments, you have options.
 Many mortgage lenders allow you to pay mortgage points or discount points upfront to reduce your interest rate, which trims your monthly payment moving forward.